microsoft/onnxruntime/js/common/README.md

 - onnxruntime-web
 - onnxruntime-react-native

-ONNX Runtime JavaScript API is not designed for using directly.
+This package (onnxruntime-common) is not designed for using directly.
 Please consider to install one of the NPM packages above according to target platform.

 ## License